mgaitan/sphinxcontrib-mermaid/README.rst

     Customizes the fullscreen button icon/text.
 Default is ``"⛶"``.
 You can use any Unicode character or emoji, for example ``"🔍"`` or ``"⛶"``.

+``mermaid_fullscreen_button_opacity``

+    Customizes the fullscreen button opacity, to avoid fully obscuring important chart content.
+    Default is ``50`` (percent).
+You can use any value from 0 to 100.
+Button becomes fully opaque on hover.

 Markdown support
 ----------------